If you buy something through the links on this page, you’re helping me pay for my next adventure—thank you for clicking! Learn more.

 6. Congrats, you’re done!

-Once you check out, you’ll be redirected to your Bluehost dashboard.
-This is where you can log in to your blog for the first time and start setting everything up.
+Once you check out, you’ll be redirected to your Bluehost dashboard, which will look something like the image below.
+Your dashboard is where you can log in to your blog for the first time and start setting everything up.

 Step 4: Designing your blog